National Center for Environmental Education, NOAA

 - These graphics can be used as data/evidence in any discussion or talk about the influence of climate change on extreme weather events.

-- Based on data compiled by the National Centers for Environmental Information (formerly NCDC), the U.S. has sustained 203 weather and climate disasters since 1980 in which overall damages/costs reached or exceeded $1 billion.
+- Based on data compiled by the National Centers for Environmental Information (formerly NCDC), the U.S. has sustained 203 weather and climate disasters since 1980 in which overall damages/costs reached or exceeded $1 billion (at the time of review - numbers updated annually).

 Comments from expert scientist: